 Stop what you’re doing.

 When your back pain suddenly flares up, discontinue the physical activity that you’re doing.
 It is important to protect your lower back from further injury.
 Don’t push through your workout or continue to do chores around the house.

 Overusing a strained back muscle may worsen the damage and delay the recovery.

 Applying ice to your back can reduce blood flow to the injured area, which helps numb the pain and reduce inflammation and swelling.2 If you don’t have an instant ice pack on hand, you can try any of the following options:

-- Take a small plastic bag and fill it with ice (and include water to smooth out the bumps).
+- Fill a small plastic bag with ice (and include water to smooth out the bumps).